pelegshay1/Design-Verification---Exercises/Advanced Interface & Concurrency/README.txt

 This project is a minimal, self-contained SystemVerilog Testbench designed to verify the correct operation and arbitration of a simple request/grant bus interface.
 The primary goal of the testbench is to demonstrate concurrency control when multiple agents (drivers) attempt to access a shared resource (the DUT/bus) simultaneously using a SystemVerilog semaphore.

-The verification environment follows basic Universal Verification Methodology (UVM) principles, utilizing transaction-level modeling, a bus interface with clocking blocks, separate driver and monitor components, and a scoreboard/checker.
+The verification environment follows basic Universal Verification Methodology (UVM) principles, utilizing transaction-level modeling, a bus interface with clocking blocks, separate driver and monitor components, and a checker.

 File Structure (Plain Text Friendly)